Sports in Florida: College sports

 Florida's universities have a number of notable National Collegiate Athletic Association Division I programs, especially the Florida State Seminoles and Miami Hurricanes of the Atlantic Coast Conference, the Florida Gators of the Southeastern Conference, and the UCF Knights of the Big 12 Conference.
-Other Division I teams include the Florida Atlantic Owls, FIU Panthers, Jacksonville Dolphins, North Florida Ospreys, and South Florida Bulls.
+Other Division I teams include the Bethune–Cookman Wildcats, Florida A&M Rattlers, Florida Atlantic Owls, Florida Gulf Coast Eagles, FIU Panthers, Jacksonville Dolphins, North Florida Ospreys, South Florida Bulls, and Stetson Hatters.

 By metro area

 Miami

 Miami's five major professional sports franchises are the Miami Dolphins of the National Football League (NFL), the Miami Heat of the National Basketball Association (NBA), the Miami Marlins of Major League Baseball (MLB), and the Florida Panthers of the National Hockey League (NHL), as well as Inter Miami CF, the Major League Soccer (MLS) expansion team headed by David Beckham.
-Miami's major sports teams have won two Super Bowls, three NBA Finals, two World Series, and two Stanley Cups.
+Miami's major sports teams have won two Super Bowls, three NBA Finals, two World Series, two Stanley Cups, and one MLS Cup.

 The Miami area also has three NCAA Division I teams: the FIU Panthers in unincorporated Miami-Dade County (with a Miami mailing address), Florida Atlantic Owls in Boca Raton, and the Miami Hurricanes in Coral Gables (with football sharing the Dolphins' stadium in Miami Gardens).

 The Miami area was previously represented by the Miami Toros / Ft.
 Lauderdale Strikers franchise in the original North American Soccer League (NASL) from 1972 to 1983; the Miami Fusion in Major League Soccer from 1998 to 2001; the Miami Floridians in the American Basketball Association (ABA) from 1968 to 1972; and the Miami Sol who played at the Women's National Basketball Association (WNBA) from 2000 to 2002.